Abdominal massage is a wonderful way to support the circulation, function, and vitality of our organs.

 The traditional belly massage of the West.
 It uses manual strokes on the belly with oil to help encourage proper organ blood circulation and circulation to the soft tissues that hold up the organs.
 It releases stagnant or congested lymph in the belly, encourages peristalsis, and relaxes the abdominal and diaphragm muscles.

 Developed by a french osteopath, J.P.
 Barral, this work has deep roots in European folk healing.

-This is a light touch therapy that assesses and releases soft tissue tension of organs in specific gentle ways to allow the organ movements and function to be optimal.
+This is a very gentle, light touch therapy that assesses and releases soft tissue tension connected to organs.
 It supports the fascia that envelopes all the organs to be free and able to glide so the organs can hang and move in the way they are designed.

 3) Maya Abdominal Massage,

 or Womb Massage

 There is evidence that a form of external womb massage existed historically in many cultures around the world, facilitating and easing women through their years of menstruation, sexual health, fertility, birthing, postpartum and peri/menopausal life transitions.

 I first learned this folk healing massage through Dr. Rosita Arvigo, DN, an herbalist and napropathic doctor from the US, who studied this modality from traditional healers while living in the Yucatan.
 It is commonly called ‘Maya Abdominal Massage’.